-- Ensure that all Healthwatch Rochdale's activities are within the law - Develop and agree organisational policies and review regularly. - Develop and agree the organisational strategic plan - Monitor financial performance - Ensure the organisation has adequate resources - Ensure the organisation's assets and other resources are protected and managed - Ensure accountability as required by law - Review annually the performance of the Board of Board members - Act within the powers as set out in the HWR Memorandum of Association and HWR Standing Orders - Appoint staff - Act as a court of appeal on personnel matters
+- Ensure that all Healthwatch Rochdale's activities are within the law - Develop and agree organisational policies and review regularly. - Develop and agree the organisational strategic plan - Monitor financial performance - Ensure the organisation has adequate resources - Ensure the organisation's assets and other resources are protected and managed - Ensure accountability as required by law - Review annually the performance of the Board of Board members - Act within the powers as set out in the [name of the organisation's governing document e.g. constitution]. - Appoint staff - Act as a court of appeal on personnel matters

-In order to carry out its role the board must:
+In order to carry out its role the board must